CrazyMLC/LC-BBS-Video-Player/README.md

 ![An image of the Netronics Terminal, displaying a frame of the trailer to Star Wars IV: A New Hope.
 Two X-wing fighters fly towards the viewer, rendered in multiple text symbols and colors.](screenshot.png)

-Inspired by the work of [ethanhjennings](https://github.com/ethanhjennings/last-call-bbs-video-player), who made a funny joke which I can't even  a less funny.
+Inspired by the work of [ethanhjennings](https://github.com/ethanhjennings/last-call-bbs-video-player), who made a funny joke, to which I am doomed to be less funny than.

 # Controls